-The machine initializes the parameters, user switches, firmware switches, and assurance mode switch settings registered in the EEPROM, to the initial values.
-Entering function code 01 initializes almost all of the EEPROM areas, but entering 91 does not initialize some areas, as listed below.
+The machine initializes the parameters, user switches, firmware switches and assurance mode switch settings registered in the EEPROM, to the initial values.
+Entering Function code 01 initializes almost all of the EEPROM areas, but entering 91 does not initialize some areas, as listed below.

-Function code Data item 01 91 Maintenance-mode functions User switches Firmware switches Remote activation code Assurance mode switch settings Station ID data Outside line number Telephone function registration One-touch dialing Speed dialing All of these will be initialized.
-These will be initialized.
-Group dialing Call transfer data ) EEPROM customizing code (4-digit) This will not be initialized.
+Function code Data item 01 91 Maintenance-mode functions User switches Firmware switches Remote activation code Assurance mode switch settings These will be initialized.
+Activity report Station ID data Outside line number Telephone function registration One-touch dialing Speed dialing Group dialing Call transfer data All of these will be initialized.
+These will not be initialized.
+EEPROM customizing code (4-digit) This will not be initialized.
 (Note that the first digit of the 4-digit code will be initialized to "0."
-If the code is 1 001, for example, it will be initialized to 0 001.)
+If the code is $\underline{1}001$ , for example, it will be initialized to $\underline{0}001$ .)

-NOTE: If you replace the main PCB with the one used for any other machine, carry out this procedure and then customize the EEPROM (function code 74 in Section 9.1.4.18).
+NOTE: If you replace the main PCB with the one used for any other machine, carry out this procedure and then customize the EEPROM (Function code 74 in Section 9.1.4.19).